Last Updated: 5/11/23 | May 11th, 2023

 6. Selina Casco Viejo

-Located in the picturesque Old Town (in yet another historic colonial building), Selina is new hostel.
-It’s a chic, upscale spot that’s popular with solo travelers and digital nomads.
+Located in the picturesque Old Town (in yet another historic colonial building), Selina is a chic, upscale spot that’s popular with solo travelers and digital nomads.
 There’s a spacious outdoor patio for hanging out and lots of bars nearby.
 The beds are comfy, and the showers have hot water (which is a nice perk, since many cheaper hostels in the city don’t have hot water).
 There’s AC to keep you cool, a co-working space, a pool table, and lots of common areas for chilling out.
+Breakfast is available but not included.
+They have a restaurant that is open all day and evening as well.

 Selina Casco Viejo at a glance: